educational-resources-and-services/bibletags-widget/README.md

 #### Running

 * `npm start`
-  *You will need to kill this command and rerun with each change.
+  * You will need to kill this command and rerun with each change.
-* Open `test.html?widget=production&data=local` in a browser.
+* Open `test.html` file with the appropriate query string (typically `test.html?widget=production&data=local`) in a browser.

 ### bibletags-widget